sulfidate/myShop/README.md

-This eShop is developed in a linear and progressive way using React, Redux, Node, Express & MongoDB, JWT authentication in a HTTP-only cookie, a fully featured shopping cart with PayPal & credit/debit payments, an admin area to manage customers, products & orders, a complete product rating & review system and a product search, carousel and pagination.

-In this project the following development techniques and tools are realized:
+This eShop was developed in a linear and progressive way, using React, Redux, Node, Express & MongoDB, JWT authentication in an HTTP-only cookie, a fully featured shopping cart with PayPal & credit/debit payments, an administration area to manage customers, products & orders, a complete product rating & review system and a product search, carousel and pagination.
+The following development techniques and tools are used in the project:

 * React with functional components & hooks
 * React router